 4. Rice and Peas- This is the number one side dish in Jamaica.
 Rice and peas, otherwise referred to as “beans and coconut rice” by foreigners is a popular side dish with many, if not most of our favourite food.
 Anything from oxtail, stew or curried chicken, jerk or fish, rice and peas is a versatile side dish.
 Since I’ve removed rice from my diet, I’ve made a variant replacing the rice with “riced” cauliflower which is a delicious low carb choice for anyone making it at home.

 5. Escovitch fish– If you love fish and seafood, PLEASE don’t leave without trying our traditional escovitch fish.
-This fish, usually made from red snapper but other fish has and can be used.
-It’s prepared by washing the fish, pat it dry with paper towel and seasoning it in a dry rub then fried in oil.
-The fish is then covered with a vinegar based dressing made with veggies, peppers, oil, pimento and of course vinegar.
+Normally made from red snapper.
+You can use other fish as well.
+Make sure to washed, pat dry with paper towel and seasoned the fish in a dry rub then fried in oil.
+You can covered it with a vinegar based dressing made with veggies, peppers, oil, pimento and of course vinegar.
 It’s one of my favourite dishes just like my Jamaican brown stew fish.

-6. Roast Breadfruit– Jamaica is filled with breadfruit trees all over the island.
+6. Roast Breadfruit– You can find breadfruit trees all over the island.
 It’s origin began in the South Pacific.
 Since it made it’s way to our shores, it has become a classic part of our home cooked meals.

-The breadfruit is prepared by removing the stem and making an incision in the center on both side.
-It’s then roasted over wood fire, on the stove top or in an oven.
-Once it’s done, peel, slice and enjoy it with other classic dishes such as ackee and saltfish.
-The breadfruit can also be fried like chips or french fries after it’s roasted.
-Breadfruit has also been used in soups such as our red peas soup.
+The stem of the breadfruit is first removed.
+Then making an incision in the center on both side.
+Roasted over wood fire, on the stove top or in an oven.
+You then peel, slice and enjoy it with other classic dishes such as ackee and saltfish.
+You can fry breadfruit just like chips or french fries and used in soups such as our red peas soup.

-7. Ackee and Saltfish– The national dish of Jamaica, ackee is a fruit grown here.
-It’s origin comes from West Africa but it’s prominently used in Jamaican cooking.
+7. Ackee and Saltfish– Ackee is the national dish of Jamaica.
 I’ve heard foreigner saying that it resembles brains which is why some are afraid to try it.
 Please don’t let this put you off, it’s nothing like brains.
-The ackee when ripen, is prepared by being boiled then cooked further with peppers, veggies, spices and most importantly saltfish or “salted codfish”.
-It’s been our national dish for decades, constantly being passed down from generation to generation.
+You make ackee by boiling it when it’s ripe.
+Then cooked further with peppers, veggies, spices and most importantly saltfish or “salted codfish”.
+Passed down from one generation to another, the national dish thrives.

-8. Jamaican patties– These scrumptious, meat filled pastries are sold island wide.
-They began as a quick portable filling meal during colonial times.
+8. Jamaican patties– They began as a quick portable filling meal during colonial times.
 It has since become a favourite, joining the ranks of classic meals here in Jamaica.
 You can find them in popular chains such as Tastee’s, Mother’s and Juicy beef.
 Trust me when I say each has earned their name.
 You’ll also find patties in schools all over the island.